Hi! This is a place for me to record interesting things I find while working in Antarctica.

 Can you do an interview for my TV show / news report / blog / documentary / podcast?

 No. For starters, I can’t speak on behalf of the United States Antarctic Program.
-I’m free to share my experiences, but any sort of interview would imply an endorsement by the program.
-Your best bet is to reach out to official press contacts.
+I’m free to share my personal experiences, but doing interviews would run the risk of implying that the content is endorsed by the program.
+Your best bet is to reach out to official NSF press contacts.

-Second, I’m just some random person with a blog.
-I am decidedly not an expert on literally anything written here.
+Second, I’m just a random person with a blog.
+I am not an expert on anything written here.
 I’m sharing my experiences, because they’re neat, and I’m happy that others find them neat as well.
+I’m not comfortable with media attention that would position me as an authority figure.
+I don’t want to say anything that would imply that I hold a consensus opinion on any topic.
+Antarctica is vast, and the people who work here have a variety of life experiences and opinions.

-But I am not a wilderness guru.
-I’m not a polar explorer.
-I’m not in any sort of position of power or authority.
+I am not a wilderness guru.
+I am not a polar explorer.
+I am not a policymaker.
 I have no accolades or awards to my name.
 I have no special insight into survival, the human condition, US Antarctic policy, or any other topic.

-Remember – I flew here.
-I sit in a heated building all day.
-I drink tea and tap away at a computer.
-I go to bed early.
+Also let’s be real – I flew to Antarctica.
+I sat in a heated building most days.
+I drank tea and tapped away at a computer.
+Some days I didn’t change out of pajamas.
+I went to bed early.
 I promise I am NOT the person you want to interview for your extreme adventure podcast.

 You should write about <x>!

-I’ve probably thought about it.
-I don’t mind if you email me a suggestion, but most likely it’s either already on my list, it’s a topic I’m not interested in writing about, it’s something that is private or internal to station life and would go against a community norm or expectation, or it’s something I can’t discuss due to my employment agreements.
+I’ve probably thought about it, and I have a pile of half-finished posts I might get around to finishing someday.
+I don’t mind if you email me a suggestion, but most likely it’s either already on my list, it’s a topic I’m not interested in writing about, it’s something that is private to station life and would go against a community norm to write about, or it’s something I can’t discuss due to my employment agreement.

-Remember that this is a tight-knit community of people living their lives, and not every day-to-day happening is appropriate for public consumption.
-I’m very conscious of people’s privacy and consent, which is partially why most of this blog is about infrastructure and systems rather than people.
+Remember that this is a tight-knit community of people living their lives.
+Not every day-to-day happening is appropriate for public consumption.
+I’m very conscious of people’s privacy and consent, which is partially why so much of this blog is about infrastructure and systems rather than people.

-Also remember that at the end of the day, I’m a government contractor working at a government facility.
-There are expectations and restrictions that come along with this, which I’ve agreed to honor as a condition of my employment.
+Also remember that at the end of the day, I’m a government contractor working at a government-owned facility.
+There are expectations and restrictions that come along with this, and I’ve agreed to honor these as a condition of my employment.

 You should endorse my product!